TrueOsiris/docker-git/README.md

 ### setup
 - At first start of the container, a credentials file will be created in your volume mounted to container path /mnt/github<br>
   The container will be automatically stopped.
-- Complete the credentials.txt file<br>
+- Complete the ".credentials.txt" file<br>
   No spaces<br>
   If there are symbols like $ in your user and/or pass, use single quotes.
 - Restart the container